Join us for our conference, open to everyone, focused on the Sonoran Desert!

-LoriAnne Barnett works full time for Arizona Department of Forestry and Fire Management as the Urban Forestry Specialist.
+LoriAnne Barnett Warren works full-time for Arizona Department of Forestry and Fire Management as the Specialized Forestry Program Administrator, overseeing the staff in the Urban and Community Forestry, Forest Health and Invasive Plants, Forest Legacy, Forest Stewardship, and Forestry Outreach Programs.
 She has a Master's degree in Environmental Science and Education and has worked as an environmental educator for over 20 years.
 LoriAnne is a certified Professional Environmental Educator and Member of the Arizona Association for Environmental Education.
 View her LinkedIn profile here.

 Juanita Armstrong-Ullberg is a Natural Resource Specialist for Maricopa County Parks and Recreation Department.